gorkemkeskinkol/SpoofDPI-MacOS-Daemon/README.md

 ---

 ## 🛠 Roadmap
-- [ ] Add uninstall script for complete cleanup
 - [ ] Add CI workflow for syntax checks
 - [ ] Support for more granular pf rule configuration
+- [ ] Integration with system tray notifications

 ---